 A person must be motivated to do something; it helps if you are passionate about what you do.

 It relates specifically to empathy:

-- Having an understanding of other human beings emotions.
+Having an understanding of the emotions of other people.

 Managing Relationships Effectively

 This element of emotional intelligence is the most pivotal facet when an individual is involved in an organisation as it relates to social skills.
-This façade of emotional intelligence concentrates on the following:
+This facet of emotional intelligence concentrates on the following:

 Group competencies, teamwork and collaboration, communication and interaction as well as influence and management of conflict.

 Not having to prove anything; merely endeavouring for someone to do their best is acceptable.